efoosag/leaderBoard/README.md

 **Using Postman API client,**

 - Use Post Action to creat a new games using the URL and endpoint from API documentation
-- The Post Action an ID for the new games
+- The Post Action returns an ID for the new games

 With the URL and ID, use